 LACNIC, the Internet Address Registry for Latin America and the Caribbean, manages IPv4 / IPv6 addresses and ASNs using the policy development process defined by the Internet community.

-The Internet Addresses Registry for Latin America and Caribbean is an international non-government organization established in Uruguay in 2002.
+The Latin American and Caribbean Internet Addresses Registry is an international, non-governmental organization established in Uruguay in 2002.
 It is responsible for assigning and managing Internet number resources (IPv4, IPv6), Autonomous System Numbers, and Reverse Resolution for the region.

-Click here for more information on the history of LACNIC
+Click here for more information on the history of LACNIC.